Little-Mage/ShogiGUI-piece-sets/README.md

 Also boards and piece stand.

 The SVG folder contains the sets but in SVG format so you can make your own custom sets and share them please.
-You can use inkscape a free vector graphics software.
+You can use Inkscape a free vector graphics software.

 The PNG folder contains all mentioned above in picture format.